 The Rise of Social Learning

 As we get better at measuring the impact of enterprise learning, leading companies are seeing a direct link between social learning and performance.
-Business leaders tell us that technology-enabled informal learning impacts the business, but few are satisfied with the capabilities of their current learning platform.
+Business leaders tell us that technology-enabled informal learning impacts business, but few are satisfied with the capabilities of their current learning platform.

 Learning Engagement